comharris/readme/drafts/interviewer-guide.md

 In general, we have "areas" to be assessed during the interview process that are grouped into four categories:

-- **Capabilities** (typically 4-8 areas) - Evaluated by colleages with expertise in the discipline we're hiring for, or working with experts in the discipline
+- **Capabilities** (4-8 interview areas, _assessed by interviewers_) - Evaluated by colleages with expertise in the discipline we're hiring for, or working with experts in the discipline
-- **Culture** (6 areas) - Understanding a candidate's alignment with Mattermost Leadership Principles
+- **Culture** (6 interview areas, _assessed by interviewers_) - Understanding a candidate's alignment with Mattermost Leadership Principles
-- **Chemistry** (implicitly assessed) - Poor chemistry is a reason to stop the process.
+- **Chemistry** (flag if an issue, _assessed by all_) - Poor chemistry is a reason to stop the process.
 Good chemistry should be neutral, never a reason to hire.
-- **Workstyle** (2 areas to assess) - Estimating how well a candidate will work in our environment.
+- **Workstyle** (2 interview areas, _assessed by recruiter_) - Estimating how well a candidate will work in our environment.
 Typically assessed by recruiters or hiring managers.

 Each interviewer should be able to cover 3 to 6 areas depending on the skill of the interviewer and scope of each area.
 Recruiters or hiring managers assign categories and segments to each interviewer.